CourseChat/InfrastructureChat/README.md

   name: Civil Engineering and AI
 ---

-# Welcome to Infrastructure
+# Welcome to Civil Infrastructure Aided by Large Language Models, Machine Learning, and Interactive Chat

-Just the Class is a GitHub Pages template developed for the purpose of quickly deploying course websites.
-In addition to serving plain web pages and files, it provides a boilerplate for:
+## Query Every Aspect of Critical Infrastructure
+### How does it work?
+How secure is it?
+Compare real-time status to historical records.

+## Build a Critical, Validated Query Environment for Real Civil Infrastructure
+### Evaluate and Correct Today's CyberPhysical Lack of Security and Validation

 - [announcements](announcements.md),
 - a [course calendar](calendar.md),